brano-holy/arch-linux-installer/README.md

 Dependencies
 ------------
-There are no dependencies for running binary release (all libraries are linked staticly).
+There are no dependencies for running binary release (all libraries are linked statically).
 Dependencies are necessary only for building.

 `arch-linux-installer` is using: